SSL Certificate and ServBay CA Troubleshooting

 Issue Description

-If the ServBay-issued SSL certificate files (.crt
+When the SSL certificate files (.crt

 and .key

-Nginx Error:
+Nginx error:

 nginx: [emerg] cannot load certificate "/Applications/ServBay/ssl/private/tls-certs/servb3ay.host/servbay.host.crt": BIO_new_file() failed (SSL: error:80000002:system library::No such file or directory:calling fopen(/Applications/ServBay/ssl/private/tls-certs/servb3ay.host/servbay.host.crt, r) error:10000080:BIO routines::no such file)